benthielker/AngularSlideshow/README.md

 ## Configuration Options
-Here is the full list of configuration options possible for the slideshow element...
+Here is the list of configuration options currently available for the slideshow element...

 | Attribute           | Example Values      | Purpose
 | ---                 | ---                 | ---